Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Benchmarks

-We use the same Gaussian quadrature rule here as for the approximation of the integrals in other parts of our method.\\ We use material models for the structure with modified isotropic invariants, unmodified isotropic invariants, and the deviatoric projection of the isotropic part of the elastic stress.
+recalling that $\Xb^e_Q$ and $w^e_Q$ are the quadrature points and quadrature weights associated with the element $e$.
+We use the same Gaussian quadrature rule here as for the approximation of the integrals in other parts of our method.
+We also report the stresses, pressures, and principal stretches for a representative selection of the benchmark tests.\\ We use material models for the structure with modified isotropic invariants, unmodified isotropic invariants, and the deviatoric projection of the isotropic material response of the elastic stress.
 These models are studied with varying levels of volumetric stabilization that are tuned through different choices of $\nus$.
-Except where otherwise noted, we consider numerical Poisson ratios of $\nus = -1, 0, 0.4$ and $.49995$.
-Note $\nus = -1$ corresponds to the case of zero numerical bulk modulus and thus zero volumetric energy-based stabilization.
-We use $\nus = .49995$ to study the effect of volumetric locking, and $\nus = 0$ and $\nus = .4$ are studied as intermediate values between the two extremes. \\ In all tests, the computational domain is $\Omega = [0, L]^d$, in which $d = 2,3$ is the spatial dimension and $L$ is the domain length.
-The spacing of the Eulerian grid is $\Delta x = \frac{L}{N}$, in which $N$ is the number of cells in one dimension.
-We use zero velocity boundary conditions on the computational domain.
-This allows for the fluid velocity to settle down to zero as time goes on.
+Except where otherwise noted, we consider numerical Poisson ratios of $\nus = -1, 0, 0.4$, and $.49995$.
+We recall that $\nus = -1$ corresponds to the case of zero numerical bulk modulus and thus zero volumetric energy-based stabilization.
+We use $\nus = .49995$ to study the effect of volumetric locking (if any), and $\nus = 0$ and $\nus = .4$ are studied as intermediate values between the two extremes.
+Preliminary tests indicated that the displacement solutions begin to deteriorate (experience locking) slightly past $\nus = 0.4$ in many cases, especially on coarser computational grids.
+In fact, finer discretizations can withstand larger values of $\nus$ without suffering from locking, whereas coarser cases are more sensitive to values of $\nus$ close to $0.5$.
+This is consistent with the computational mechanics literature \cite{ThomasJRHughes2000}. \\ Except where otherwise indicated, the computational domain is $\Omega = [0, L]^d$, in which $d = 2,3$ is the spatial dimension and $L$ is the domain length.
+Each structure is placed in the center of this computational domain.
+The Eulerian grid spacing is $\Delta x = \frac{L}{N}$, in which $N$ is the number of cells in one spatial dimension.
+The Lagrangian mesh width is $\Delta X$, and the mesh factor ratio $\mfac = \frac{\Delta X}{\Delta x}$ describes the relative grid spacing between the Eulerian and Lagrangian meshes.
+In our tests, the choice of $\mfac \leq 1$ is used for pressure driven cases and $\mfac \approx 2$ is used for shear driven cases.
+These choices of $\mfac$ were made based on preliminary tests.
+More specifically, we use $\mfac =1$ for the compression block test (Section \ref{Compression Test}); $\mfac = 2$ for the Cook's membrane, the anisotropic Cook's membrane, and the torsion test (Sections \ref{Cook's Membrane} -- \ref{Torsion}); and $\mfac = 0.5$ for the elastic band test (Section \ref{Elastic Band}).\\ Most tests use zero velocity boundary conditions on the computational domain \cite{Griffith2009}.
+This allows for the fluid velocity to decay to zero.
+Additionally, for some tests viscous damping is used in the solid region to dampen oscillations and achieve near-critical damping of the structure's motion.
+This substantially decreases simulation time to reach steady state.
+Viscous damping is included to the solid region by adding a term $-\eta \Ub$ to the Lagrangian force $\Fb$, in which $\eta > 0$ is the damping coefficient.
 The simulations are run until a final time $T_{\text{f}}$, which is chosen such that the velocity is approximately zero.
-The loads on the structure are incrementally applied; at time $t = 0$ the load is zero and linearly increases in time until at time $T_{\text{l}} = \alpha T_{\text{f}}$ the load is fully applied.
+We use the polynomial $q(t) = -2\left(\frac{t}{T_{\text{l}} }\right)^3 + 3\left(\frac{t}{T_{\text{l}}}\right)^2$ to load the structure.
+At time $T_{\text{l}} = \alpha T_{\text{f}}$ the load is fully applied and sustained until the end of the simulation $T_{\text{f}}$.
 Here $\alpha \in (0,1)$.
 Between times $T_{\text{l}}$ and $T_{\text{f}}$, we let the structure relax to its resting configuration.
-Except where otherwise noted, the density is $\rho = 1.0 \ \frac{\text{kg}}{\text{m}^3}$, and the viscosity is $\mu = .16 \ \frac{\text{N} \cdot \text{s}}{\text{m}^2}$.\\ Let $\Delta X$ be the Lagrangian mesh width.
-The mesh factor ratio $\mfac = \frac{\Delta X}{\Delta x}$ describes the relative grid spacing between the Eulerian and Lagrangian meshes.
-In our tests, the choice of $\mfac = 1$ is used for pressure driven cases and $\mfac = 2$ is used for shear driven cases.
-These choices of $\mfac$ were made based on preliminary tests (data not presented).
-More specifically, we use $\mfac = 1$ for the compression block test and $\mfac = 2$ for the Cook's membrane, the anisotropic Cook's membrane, and the torsion tests.
+Except where otherwise noted, the density is $\rho = 1.0 \ \frac{\text{g}}{\text{cm}^3}$, and the viscosity is $\mu = .01 \ \frac{\text{dyn} \cdot \text{s}}{\text{cm}^2}$, corresponding to water.
+In all tests, the structure and fluid are given the same density.
+This has no effect on the steady state cases but is a convenient choice that allows for efficient constant-coefficient linear solvers. \\